 We know that supporting a loved one with pancreatic cancer can be an isolating experience.
 You may feel pressure to put on a brave face for your loved one, or struggle to know what to say to people when they ask how you’re doing.
 It’s important that you get the support you need, and that’s why we run our online Family, Friends and Carers’ Cuppas.

-- Each session is an hour long and held on Zoom
+- Each session is an hour and a half long and held on Zoom

 - Meet and get support from others in a similar situation

 - Family, Friends and Carers’ Cuppas are hosted by volunteers, rather than our nurses, who have all have had an experience of looking after a loved one with pancreatic cancer.

 If you have pancreatic cancer, we have a dedicated Cuppa for you, offering a space to chat with other people who have had a diagnosis.
 Find out more about the Cuppa.

 This session is for anybody who has a loved one with pancreatic cancer.

 To enable everybody to share freely, this session isn’t suitable for people who are living with pancreatic cancer themselves.
 If you’ve had a diagnosis of pancreatic cancer, please join a Cuppa instead.

 The Family, Friends and Carers’ Cuppa is very informal and there is no set agenda.
 It’s a chance to share whatever’s on your mind, and chat with other people who are supporting a loved one with a diagnosis of pancreatic cancer.

 Unlike some of our other online support sessions, the Family, Friends and Carers’ Cuppa is not hosted by a nurse.
 The volunteers who host the Family, Friends and Carers’ Cuppa can share their personal experiences, but they’re not able to give medical advice.
 If you have medical questions, you can speak to a specialist nurse on our Support Line by calling 0808 801 0707 or sending an email.